misabachadchan/python_challenge/variables_datatypes/README.md

 ## Implicit Type Conversion
 In this, method, Python converts the datatype into another datatype automatically.
 Users don't have to involve in this process.

-# implicit type Casting
+# Example

-# Python automatically converts
+Python automatically converts
-# a to int
+a to int
 a = 7
 print(type(a))

-# Python automatically converts
+Python automatically converts
-# b to float
+ b to float
 b = 3.0
 print(type(b))

-# Python automatically converts
+Python automatically converts
-# c to float as it is a float addition
-c = a + b
+c to float as it is a float addition c = a + b print(c) print(type(c))
-print(c)
-print(type(c))

-# Python automatically converts
+Python automatically converts
-# d to float as it is a float multiplication
-d = a * b
+d to float as it is a float multiplication d = a * b print(d) print(type(d))
-print(d)
-print(type(d))